rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 So, if you’re wondering how to create a localized feed or a complex feed with specific attributes you can do this easily with the option.

 **Google Analytics Support**

 You can add and configure Google Analytics UTM tracking codes to your product URLs.
 It will allow you to measure the effectiveness of marketing channels in Google Analytics.

 **Track Products With Facebook Pixel**

-You can now add Facebook pixel code to your store and track the performance for every product you upload on Facebook dynamic shop using this plugin.
+You can now add Facebook pixel code to your store and track the performance for every product you upload on Facebook Dynamic Shop using this plugin.

 With Facebook Pixel, you can track: